Video: How to Splice Double-Braided Line

-Knowing how to splice double-braided line is useful when you want to create a loop in one end for a dock line, halyard or to fit a piece of hardware.
-In this video, Kevin Coffey of R&W Rope-Rigging Solutions walks the viewer through the steps of creating a double-braid loop for a ½” nylon dock line using Sampson tubular fids.
+Knowing how to splice double-braided line is useful when you want to create a loop in one end for a dock line, halyard, or to fit a piece of hardware.
+In this video, Kevin Coffey, formerly of R&W Rope-Rigging Solutions, walks the viewer through the steps of creating a double-braid loop for half-inch nylon dock line using Sampson tubular fids.

 Measure one full fid length from the end of the line and mark the line at the end of the fid.